Insure4Sport Logo

 Weak knees and poor hip rotation due to weak stabilisers are the chief causes of knee pain, as we’ve covered above.
 With that in mind, there are some knee and hip-strengthening exercises you can perform at home every so often to minimise the chances of you suffering a nasty injury.

-As with the other injuries mentioned in this article, knee injuries are also caused by poor body mechanics.
+As with the other injuries mentioned in this blog, knee injuries are also caused by poor body mechanics.
 Having a sound understanding of the correct body position is therefore vital.

 Of course, it’s not just injury you need to think about when you’re on the golf course.
 There’s also the risk of your equipment being stolen, or of you injuring another golfer with a wayward shot.

-Find out more about our golf insurance and get an instant quote to suit your needs here.
+Find out more about specialist golf insurance through Insure4Sport and get an online quote today.